muzavan/blog-generator/README.md

 # blog-generator
 Blog Generator is blog generation executable which used markov chain based on previous posts on blog, to create new post.
-This is inspired by my fellow [Calvin] (https://github.com/calvinsadewa/poem_generator).
+This is inspired by my fellow [Calvin](https://github.com/calvinsadewa/poem_generator).

 # Configuration